denniszielke/container_demos/Firewall.md

 Add firewall rules

-Add network rule for 22 (tunnel), and 443 (api server) for aks to work Add network rule for 123 (time sync) and 53 (dns) for the worker nodes
+Add network rule for 22 (tunnel), and 443 (api server) for aks to work - this is needed for aks Add network rule for 123 (time sync) and 53 (dns) for the worker nodes - this is optional for ubuntu patches
 ```
 az network firewall network-rule create --firewall-name $FW_NAME --collection-name "aksnetwork" --destination-addresses "*"  --destination-ports 22 443 --name "allow network" --protocols "TCP" --resource-group $KUBE_GROUP --source-addresses "*" --action "Allow" --description "aks network rule" --priority 100